 When it comes to homeowners’ insurance, and more specifically, the types of damage covered within this insurance, there is generally a lot of room for claims to be filed.
 There are a number of damage types that are covered by insurance, which includes fire damage and accidental breakage.

 However, termite damage, or damage caused inadvertently due to termite activity, is generally not covered, as a rule.
-This is a major cause for concern in many of the older homes that are on the market as they are often, in desperate need of termite control.
+This is a major cause for concern in many of the older homes that are on the market as they are often, in desperate need of termite control in Sydney.

 Potential Damage Caused by Termites